Clobbe/Kaggle-Boston-Housing-Prices-Advanced-Regression-Analysis/Boston_Housing_Prices.md

     ## $ SaleCondition <chr> "Normal", "Normal", "Normal", "Abnorml", "Normal...
     ## $ SalePrice     <int> 208500, 181500, 223500, 140000, 250000, 143000, ...

 Wow!
-That's impressive - 1,460 observations and 81 variables.
+That's impressive - 1,460 observations and 81 features.

-From this quick overview of the dataset it seems like R interpret all the text varibles as `<chr>`, character variables.
+From this quick overview of the dataset it seems like R interpret all the text varibles as `<chr>`, character features.
 Something which will mess up later when we want to build our model and doing some visualization.

 Let's fix that by turning these characters into proper factors with levels instead.